marcpage/libernet/README.md

 The next field is a backup key.
 In the event that your [Private Key](#private-key) for the personal key is leaked, you can set the *valid* field to false.
 Anything signed after the timestamp when the personal information is marked *valid=false* should be considered not signed.
+The personal information block in which *valid* is set to false should match at least as many, if not more, hex digits then all other personal information blocks for this identity.
 [Trust](#trust) trees should be updated with this timestamp and anything after this timestamp should not be trusted and treated as malevolent.

 If *valid=false* then the *next* value is considered an alias for valid signatures after timestamp.